sudeepadk12/1D-barrier-escape-rate-analysis/README.md

 - The PRECISION and other constants can be adjusted in the source code for finer control of the simulation.
   - Smaller precision values may improve accuracy but increase runtime.
 # License
 This project is open-source.
-Use, modify, and distribute freely.
+Use, modify, and distribute freely but please do not forget to cite.